vivekuwu/sql-to-logsql/README.md

 | `bearerToken` | string            | Optional bearer token injected into VictoriaLogs requests when `endpoint` is set.                                       | empty             |
 | `tables`      | map[string]string | Mapping from SQL table name to LogsQL filter or pipeline fragment.
 Keys are case-insensitive.                           | `{ "logs": "*" }` |
 | `viewsDir`    | string            | Directory that stores `.logsql` files for views.
 Required for `CREATE VIEW`, `DROP VIEW`, and `SHOW VIEWS`.             | `./data/views`    |

+Please note that VictoriaLogs is called via the backend, so if you are using sql-to-logsql in Docker, localhost refers to the localhost of the container, not your computer.

 ## SQL features and limits